saylerb/devops-101/part-one/README.md

 - go to the 'Elastic IPs' section in the left hand pane
 - allocate new address
 - associate address to your new instance
+#### TODO: Add steps on how to associate the address to the instance
+  - select the Elastic IP that you just created
+  - go to actions button -> click on 'Associate address'
+  - In the instance dropdown menu, select the instance you provisioned earlier
+  - The private IP field will be populated automagically

+#### TODO:  Start here

 ## Allow SSH connections to your EC2 instance
 Now you can talk to your instance from the outside world.
 You could now try to SSH to your instance, but it still wouldn't work, because we've completely locked down traffic to and from the instance.
 A completely locked down instance isn't much use, let's open up what we need:

 - go to VPC in the services tab
 - go to the 'Network ACL' section in the left hand pane
+- select the ACL we created earlier
-- go to the 'inbound rules' tab
+- in the menu below, go to the 'inbound rules' tab
 - add a rule to let SSH traffic into your subnet

 	|rule|type|source|